brandonchinn178/talks/haskell-love-2020/Presentation.md

 ```

 ^
-• Alternative to REST, specify fields to query
+• Alternative to REST, send structured query that specifies the particular fields you want from the server
 • Can omit `Post.createdAt`
+• Response guaranteed to match the format of the query
 • Haskell types?

 ---